cfpb/hmda-test-files/readme.md

 ## Generating Large Files
 Due to code design and the edit rules for the LAR data generating synthetic data files of large size was time prohibitive.
 The [large file generation script](https://github.com/cfpb/hmda-test-files/blob/master/2019/python/generate_large_files.py) takes a different approach by using a clean file base and copying rows until the desired file size is created.

-To generate large files for 2019:
+To generate large files for 2019 and 2020:
-1. Navigate to the 2019/python directory
+1. Navigate to the `<year>/python` directory
 2. Run `python3 generate_large_files.py`

 To set the large file size edit the `large_file_write_length` value in the [clean configuration](https://github.com/cfpb/hmda-test-files/blob/master/2019/python/configurations/clean_file_config.yaml).